designsecurity/progpilot/doc/SPECIFY_ANALYZE.md

 		]
 }
 ```
-*Name*, *language*, *attack* properties are mandatory
+*Name*, *language*, *attack* properties are mandatory.

-The value of *name* property must be a php function or method
+The value of *name* property must be a php function or method.
 To specify a method add *instanceof* property with the class name value to which the method belongs.

-You can also specify which parameters of a function is a sink with *parameters* property
+You can also specify which parameters of a function is a sink with *parameters* property.
 The *attack* will be annihilate if a source is sanitized by a sanitizer where *prevent* property equals *attack* property